 All three are good, but equipment that can make our companies more efficient and bring the global economy to a higher pedestal by performing tasks humans are too slow to accomplish is quite a feat.

 Humans have certainly proven useful in the world of manufacturing.
 They run the floors, oversee production lines, and ensure items are delivered in a timely manner.
 For the most part, humans know their place and perform their duties with general ease and confidence.

 But that doesn’t mean humans are capable of everything.
 With today’s growing technology and the power of the IIoT, machines are now inter-connected with each other, and produce data at much faster speeds.
 This information is ultimately used to garner information regarding operations (i.e. what issues require attention, what parts aren’t working to their full capacities, etc.) Executives and factory managers can then oversee production and stay on top of all their daily business.

 Data is produced too fast for humans to gather themselves.
 Our minds and hands can only work up to a certain point before they start to get tired.
 If 50 employees were working in-sync to collect data from a single sensor, it would still take too long.
 We couldn’t decipher in one day what sensors can in mere hours.
 They’re faster, stronger and more efficient.
 Period.

-THIS IS A GOOD THING!
+Link to this heading # THIS IS A GOOD THING!

 But this isn’t necessarily something to cry about.
 As human beings, it’s important to know our weaknesses, and understand when it’s time to step aside and let the “big boys” jump in.
 The IIoT optimizes production lines, and can increase their efficiency through careful sensor placement and monitoring.
 For example, some sensors may be monitoring rising temperatures in factory machines and see that these temperatures are somehow decreasing efficiency (or vice versa).